CARE Australia’s Policy for Protecting Vulnerable Persons

 It is inevitable that from time to time, we will come into contact with people who are vulnerable and whose ability to make informed decisions may be compromised.
 This can happen either through our own communications or through the agencies who work on our behalf.

 This document outlines how we protect vulnerable supporters, how we can identify such persons and what action we take if we suspect a person is vulnerable.

 Codes of Conduct

 We are a member of the Fundraising institute of Australia and abide by their codes of conduct including the code of Ethics and Professional conduct.
 The FIA has clear standards relating to various fundraising activities including telemarketing and face to face fundraising.
-CARE Australia also has its own staff code of conduct and a child protection policy, which are provided to our third party providers of fundraising services to ensure they operate within these bounds.
+CARE Australia also has its own staff code of conduct and a Child Safeguarding Policy, which are provided to our third party providers of fundraising services to ensure they operate within these bounds.

 Types of Vulnerability